eejlny/GFADES/README.md

 VIVADO: ..../workspace/<project_name/

-The jupyter directory contains jupyter notebooks that can be used to test the design in the PYNQ FPGA board and measure performance.
+The jupyter directory contains a test jupyter notebook that can be used to test the design in the PYNQ FPGA board and measure performance.
 The jupyter notebook sets all the control registers for the pynq buffers.
 In addition it sets

 my_ip.register_map.relu=0  //set to 1 to perform relu in hardware directly